yoelmatveyev/nutes/README.md

 The interrupt condition is as follows:

-'''The sum sign of the operation and the next jump address j0 must be both 0'''
+**The sum sign of the operation and the next jump address j0 must be both 0**

 Although in some rare edge cases, when either x, j or y is modified preventing the fall into an infinite loop, such cases are disregarded as rare exceptions.
 Normally the interrupt condition indicates an uncoming immediate infinite loop.